Congratulations, you are about to start using Arsenal to get some great shots!

 To help your first experience with Arsenal go smoothly, we strongly recommend the following:

-- Turn off your WiFi assist on your phone.
-The WiFi assist is on by default on your phone; this allows the phone to automatically switch from WiFi to a cellular network if a stronger signal is present.
+- Turn off WiFi Assist on your phone.
+The WiFi Assist is on by default on your phone; this allows the phone to automatically switch from WiFi to a cellular network in an attempt to maintain a stable connection to the internet.
 This can cause the WiFi connection to the Arsenal to be dropped.
 To turn this feature off on your phone go to Settings > Cellular or Settings > Mobile Data.
 Then scroll down and tap the slider for WiFi Assist.

 - If possible, start with a blank memory card in your camera.
 This will improve the Arsenal app's initial performance.

 - Fully charge your camera's battery.
-(Many cameras disable USB devices when the battery is low.)
+(Some cameras disable their USB port when the battery is low.)

 - Fully charge your Arsenal before use (USB Standard to Micro USB should have been provided).
 To ensure it is fully charged plug the charging cable into the right-hand port on the Arsenal, the same side as the power button.
 You will see an amber light illuminate to indicate it is charging.
 Once it goes out this will indicate that the Arsenal is fully charged.

-- If your camera is WiFi enabled, please disable it for use with Arsenal.
-This can confuse your phone when it switches between Arsenal's network and your home WiFi.
+- Canon cameras disable the USB port when their WiFi is active.
+If your camera is WiFi enabled, please disable it for use with Arsenal.

 Download the App: